xsf/xmpp.org/content/blog/2023-05-05-newsletter.md

 ### Libraries & Tools

 - [QXmpp 1.5.4](https://github.com/qxmpp-project/qxmpp/releases/tag/v1.5.4) and [QXmpp 1.5.5](https://github.com/qxmpp-project/qxmpp/releases/tag/v1.5.5) have been released!
 They fix some important bugs.
-- [Web Consosole Chat](https://soft.trung.fun/webcc/webcc.en.html) has been released.
-This is an installation guide and a collection of patches to make sure existing XMPP console clients are safe enough to before serving them to the web with [`ttyd`](https://github.com/tsl0922/ttyd) for your web-chat service.
+- [Web Console Chat](https://soft.trung.fun/webcc/webcc.en.html) has been released.
+This is an installation guide and a collection of patches to make sure existing XMPP console clients are safe enough before serving them to the web with [`ttyd`](https://github.com/tsl0922/ttyd) for your web-chat service.

 ## Extensions and specifications